 Age Cut: Rose is an old lady reflecting on her time aboard the doomed ship.
 The movie is a series of flashbacks of her 17-year-old self.

-Artistic License - History: Contrary to popular belief the third class passengers were NOT locked in steerage.
-Many, however, had a hard time finding their way through the maze of corridors to the lifeboats, with those who didn't speak English at an even greater disadvantage.
+Artistic License - History: Contrary to popular belief, the third class passengers were not locked in steerage.
+The purpose of the gates was to prevent the spread of disease, so that only third class passengers would require health inspections on their arrival in New York, and even when locked they did not bar access to the deck - only to first and second class areas of the ship.
+Many steerage passengers, however, had a hard time finding their way through the maze of corridors to the lifeboats, with those who didn't speak English at an even greater disadvantage since the signs were only in English.
 Even though the cabins of the first class and second class passengers were closer to the decks and the lifeboats, the lifeboats were not loaded according to class.
 In fact, more third class women survived than first class men.

 Rose, the high society waif, picking up a fireman's axe to break Jack out of his handcuffs.